doug-101/TreeTag/README.md

 TreeTag should run on Windows 10 and above, 64-bit.
 There is no support for 32-bit platforms.

+## macOS

+Due to a lack of Macs for testing, TreeTag on macOS is not supported.
+Assistance with creating a Mac port would be appreciated.

+## iOS

+Due to a lack of hardware for development and testing, TreeTag on iOS is not supported.
+Assistance with creating an iOS port would be appreciated.

 # Installation

 ## Android